 The Best of Edinburgh’s Royal Mile With Kids

-Edinburgh’s Royal Mile is a mile-long sloping pedestrian zone and the place most visits to the city begin.
+Edinburgh’s Royal Mile is the mile-long sloping pedestrian zone where nearly all visits to the city begin.
+Many of the city’s top points of interest are along it or nearby.
 A good plan is to spend at least one full day making your way along it checking out its many museums, restaurants and shops.

-Here are some basics to help you plan your way.
+Here are some basics to help you plan your way and the most fun things we found to do.

 Hulking, medieval, Edinburgh Castle sits perched on a rock at the top of the Royal Mile.
 At the bottom sits the stately Palace at Holyroodhouse, where the royal family still stays and the queen hosts a giant outdoor tea party every year.
 They are very different, and both worth seeing.
 But if you are short on time and need to choose one, consider the differences: